Case study: compensation for delayed cervical cancer diagnosis

 It was only after a later biopsy (a procedure where cells are removed for testing) that cervical cancer was detected.
 She underwent chemotherapy and radiotherapy, but the cancer later returned.

-Mrs A went for a smear test in December 2007, the results of which showed pre-cancerous changes to the cells in her cervix.
+Our client, Mrs A, went for a smear test in December 2007, the results of which showed pre-cancerous changes to the cells in her cervix.

 As a result, Mrs A had to have a radical hysterectomy (an operation to remove the womb) in February 2009.
 Sadly it was only during this procedure that it was discovered that Mrs A did indeed have cervical cancer.